 Disclosure: I may receive commissions for purchases made through links in this post.

-Today I am sharing with you our favorite homeschool apps we use and love.
+Do you use homeschool apps to make your life easier?
+I am sharing with you our favorite homeschool apps we use and love.

-Another great way to reinforce learning is through games.
+By the way, another great way to reinforce learning is through games.
 If you are looking for a great list of games be sure to read: My Top 15 Favorite Games for Teens to Reinforce Learning

-Top 5 Apps for Homeschooling:
+Top Apps for Homeschooling:

-Please note: these apps have been tested and work great on our devices which are an I-Pad Mini, Samsung (Galaxy S6) and at the time my son had an older Android Tablet.
+Please note: These apps have been tested and work great on our devices which are an I-Pad Mini, Samsung (Galaxy S6) and at the time my son had an older Android Tablet.
 These should work on your devices but please check the requirements before purchasing.

-1. A Novel Idea– My daughter found this on her own while looking for something to help her create, write, and record her stories.
+My daughter found this on her own while looking for something to help her create, write, and record her stories.